gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ModModelExt.md

 ## ModModelExt.GetMutator<T>(this ModModel) Method

-(Cross-Game compatible) Return the first Mutator of type T, or null if there isn't one
+Return the first Mutator of type T, or null if there isn't one

 ```csharp
 public static T GetMutator<T>(this Assets.Scripts.Models.Towers.Mods.ModModel model)